-This article describes you to how to find and delete files older than 30 days.
-Here 30 days older means the last modification date is before 30 days.
+This article explains how to find and delete files older than a set number of days.
+“Older” here means the file’s last change was before that many days ago.

 1. Delete Files older Than 30 Days